 Having a bit of “tweaking” is nothing to be ashamed of – if it makes you feel more confident and enhances how fabulous you already are – go for it.
-In this post we will be talking about the Dos and Don’ts of Cosmetic Injectables and Fillers so you can make the most out of it!
+In this post, we will be talking about the dos and don’ts of cosmetic injectables and fillers so you can make an informed decision.

 So meeting Amish Patel, founder of the Intrigue Cosmetic Clinic in Kent, couldn’t have been more reassuring.
 He’s an “aesthetic artist” and trainer and is known all over the U.K. for delivering beautiful, subtle results without the need for surgery.

-Amish trained at the Royal College Of General Practitioners and just by chatting to him, both on zoom and in-person to “iron out” some forehead wrinkles, you can tell he knows his stuff – to the point where he advised me against getting anti-wrinkle injections around my eyes as he was sure it wouldn’t work.
+Amish trained at the Royal College of General Practitioners and just by chatting to him, both on zoom and in-person about “ironing out” some forehead wrinkles, you can tell he knows his stuff – to the point where he advised me against getting anti-wrinkle injections around my eyes as he was sure it wouldn’t work.
 To me, that said quality as many practitioners will try and sell you as many treatments as possible.

 With the internet and market flooded with “too good to be true” offers of injectables and bargain treatments, it can be tempting to save money by going down that route.
 Because let’s be honest, cosmetic work isn’t cheap.
 You’re looking at a few hundred pounds per session and if you need topping up regularly, that’s a lot of money.

 So it’s really important to know what you’re looking for – once that filler is in, it’s tricky to get it out again.
 And if you’re new to cosmetic work, it can be overwhelming deciding what’s right for you.
 So here’s a list of handy cosmetic injectables dos and don’ts from our expert that will help you on your way.

 DO make sure your practitioner is experienced and reputable